Last Updated on January 21, 2021 by

 What Are The Effects Of Solar Eclipse On Eyes?

 Solar Eclipse can affect your eyes if you don’t use proper eye protection.
 It can cause retinal burns or eclipse blindness, also called solar retinopathy.
-This exposure to the sunlight during eclipse destroys the retina’s cells or causes damage.
+This exposure to the sunlight during an eclipse destroys the retina’s cells or causes damage.
 The damage can occur without pain and can be permanent or temporary.
 You can also get a burned spot on your retina permanently.
 It can also make you blind for life.

 It takes a few hours to days to experience the damage that occurred to your eyes during the eclipse.
 You can also experience short-term pain or eye damage like “arc eyes” when you look at a welding flame.